n0rmz/ripple-dev-portal/API.md

 3. Finally, you have to ___confirm___ that the payment has gone through by checking the payment's ___status___.

-Note that when you submit a payment for processing, you have to assign a unique ___client resource ID___ to that payment.
+Note that when you submit a payment for processing, you have to assign a unique `client resource ID` to that payment.
 This is a string which uniquely identifies the payment, and ensures that you do not accidentally submit the same payment twice.
 You can also use the client resource ID to retrieve a payment once it has been submitted.

 ### Transaction Types ###

 The Ripple protocol supports multiple types of transactions other than just payments.
 Transactions are considered to be any changes to the database made on behalf of a Ripple Address.
 Transactions are first constructed and then submitted to the network.
 After transaction processing, meta data is associated with the transaction which itemizes the resulting changes to the ledger.

-+ `Payment` - Payment transactions is an authorized transfer of balance from one address to another.
++ Payment: Payment transactions is an authorized transfer of balance from one address to another.

-+ `Trustline` - Trustline transactions is an authorized grant of trust between two addresses.
++ Trustline: Trustline transactions is an authorized grant of trust between two addresses.

 ## Getting Started ##